 "Effective Presentations," featuring author Terri Sjodin, highlights how a great sales presentation comes together.

-An interactive or media element has been excluded from this version of the text.
-You can view it online here: https://pressbooks.nscc.ca/powersellingv2/?p=322
+One or more interactive elements has been excluded from this version of the text.
+You can view them online here: https://pressbooks.nscc.ca/powersellingv2/?p=322

 The Right Size